-Brighten your day with a Japanese Fruit Sandwich called Fruit Sando!
+Brighten your day with Japanese Fruit Sandwich called Fruit Sando!
 For these sweet sandwiches, we embed juicy seasonal fresh fruit in chilled whipped cream between two slices of pillowy Japanese milk bread.
-These colorful sandwiches with strawberries, oranges, and kiwi are perfect for breakfast and snacks!
+These colorful sandwiches with strawberries, orange, and kiwi are perfect for breakfast and snack!

 Walking into any fruit theme cafe (fruit parlor in Japanese), basement food halls of department stores, or convenience stores in Japan, you would probably encounter this slightly outlandish, vibrantly colored sandwich called Fruit Sandwich or Fruit Sando (フルーツサンド).
 Slices of Japanese milk bread anchored by fresh-cut fruits set in whipped cream.

 Odd as it may seem, once you give the sandwich a try, you’d know instantly why it is so popular in Japan and you wondered why you have never thought of this combo before!

 What is the Japanese Fruit Sandwich (Fruit Sando)?